lerna/lerna/README.md

 Bootstrap (setup) the packages in the current Lerna repo.
 Installs all their dependencies and links any cross-dependencies.

-1. Link together all `packages` that depend on each other (This doesn't use npm link).
+1. Link together all lerna `packages` that have dependencies on each other.
+  2. This doesn't currently use [npm link](https://docs.npmjs.com/cli/link), and rather a proxy to the actual package in the monorepo.
-2. `npm install` all outside dependencies of each package.
+2. `npm install` all **outside** dependencies of each package.

-Currently, what lerna does to link internal dependencies is replace the `node_modules/package1` with a link to the actual file in the repo.
+Currently, what lerna does to link internal dependencies is replace the `node_modules/package-x` with a link to the actual file in the repo.

 #### How `bootstrap` works

-We'll use `babel` as an example.
+Lets use `babel` as an example.

-- `babel-core` has a dependency on `babel-generator` and say `source-map` (among others).
+- `babel-core` has a dependency on `babel-generator` and `source-map` (among others).
-- Thus in `babel-core`'s [`package.json`](https://github.com/babel/babel/blob/13c961d29d76ccd38b1fc61333a874072e9a8d6a/packages/babel-core/package.json#L28-L47), it has them as keys in `dependencies`.
+-  In `babel-core`'s [`package.json`](https://github.com/babel/babel/blob/13c961d29d76ccd38b1fc61333a874072e9a8d6a/packages/babel-core/package.json#L28-L47), it has both of them as keys in `dependencies` like shown below.

 ```js
 // babel-core package.json